neilgall/SwiftFRP/README.md

 Both `y`s above are also `Signal`s, so further operations could be applied to these objects.
 Note that the result of `map` will provide a computed `latestValue`, invoking the transformation function each time it is accessed.
 If this is expensive, wrap a mapped signal in a call to `latest()` to turn it into a `Signal` which caches a copy of every value that propagates through it.

-`union` takes a number of signals of the same type and yields a singla signal which outputs the value from any of the source signals. `onChange` yields a signal which only propagates changes in the signal value. `notNil` turns a signal of optional type into a non-optional type by filtering out any `nil` value.
+`union` takes a number of signals of the same type and yields a single signal which outputs the value from any of the source signals. `onChange` yields a signal which only propagates changes in the signal value. `notNil` turns a signal of optional type into a non-optional type by filtering out any `nil` value.

 ## Combiners

-Sometimes a calculation requires more than one input, and this is where _Combiners_ come in.
-Like `map`, `combine` takes a number of `Signal` parameters and a combining function which receives a value from each signal as a parameter.
+Sometimes a calculation requires more than one input, and this is where _Combiners_ come in. `combine` takes a number of `Signal` parameters and a combining function which receives a value from each signal as a parameter.
 Overloads of `combine` are provided up to six parameters.
 The following creates a signal which is always the addition of `x` and `y`:

 ```swift
     let x = Input<Int>(initial: 0)